raunaqgupta/raunaqgupta.github.com/_posts/2013-01-10-comic_circuit.md

 ---
 layout: portfolio_post
-categories: portfolio
+categories: portfolio featured
-tags: Crowdsource
+tags: Web
 title: Comic Circuit
 image_folder: img_comic_circuit
 abstract: A web service to foster crowdsourced comic creation.
 CHI 2013 design competition finalist.

+overview: Comic Circuit is an online community and a user interface toolkit to crowdsource news articles into comic strips.

+contributions: I took the role of the UX designer and prototyper which saw me working on paper prototypes, creating mid-fidelity mockups in Balsamiq and Photoshop and contributing to the final prototype developed in HTML5/Javascript.

+team: Ben Margines, Nancy Chen, Rebecca Jablonsky, Shailie Thakkar

+duration: 4 months
 ---
-<h2>Comic Circuit</h2>

-Comic Circuit was a CHI 2013 student design competition finalist.
-It aims to construct an online community and a user interface toolkit to crowdsource news articles into comic strips.

 <h4>Prototyping</h4>